 Glomeruli are tiny blood vessels in the kidneys that in healthy individuals filter salt, water and waste products from the blood.
 When working properly, glomeruli do not filter out protein, which helps them absorb water from tissues.

-Each of the body’s two kidneys has about one million glomeruli.
-When these filters are damaged, protein leaks from blood into the urine, resulting in hypoalbuminemia—decreased levels of protein in the blood, and proteinuria—increased levels of protein in the urine, which leaves the kidneys unable to absorb the excess water.
-Over time, these imbalances can damage the kidney.
+Each of the body's two kidneys has about one million glomeruli.
+When these filters are damaged, protein leaks from blood into the urine, resulting in decreased levels of protein in the blood (hypoalbuminemia) and increased levels of protein in the urine (proteinuria), which leaves the kidneys unable to absorb the excess water.
+Over time these imbalances can damage the kidney.

 Nephrotic syndrome may be the first sign of a disease that damages the glomeruli.

 - Less frequent urination

 - Poor appetite

 The damage to the glomeruli may be caused by conditions or diseases outside of the kidney.
 Among the many causes of syndrome are diabetes, lupus, allergies and viral infections.
 Doctors may not know what causes the damage, which is the case in most children.